Laurie Coleman

 Born 1942

-Jim Parker was born and raised in Wollongong the son of a coal miner.
+Jim Parker was born and raised in Wollongong and the son of a coal miner.
 His father was also an international soccer referee and refereed soccer at the 1956 Olympics.

 Jim Roberts